Houston Truck Accident Attorneys

 - Truck drivers must rest after driving their maximum allowed number of hours (HOS regulations) and must keep a log of their driving hours and rest hours (FMCSR §395.1 seq.)

-If you were injured in a truck accident, our Houston attorneys can work to determine if the driver or trucking company violated any of these regulations.
+If you were injured in a truck accident, our Houston personal injury lawyers can work to determine if the driver or trucking company violated any of these regulations.

 What are typical causes of Houston truck accidents?